Estimate-Then-Optimize versus Integrated-Estimation-Optimization versus Sample Average Approximation: A Stochastic Dominance Perspective: Introduction

 We consider data-driven stochastic optimization problems, where a decision maker aims to optimize an objective function in the form of an expectation that involves noisy or random outcomes.
 Moreover, the underlying distribution governing the randomness is unavailable and can only be observed from data.
 This problem arises in many real-life problems such as inventory management \citep{qi2022practical,ban2019big}, ship inspection \citep{yan2020semi}, revenue management \citep{chen2022statistical}, portfolio optimization \citep{butler2023integrating}, healthcare \citep{chung2022decision}, and ranking \citep{kotary2022end}.
 A distinguishing challenge in this problem, compared to classical stochastic optimization, lies in the efficient incorporation of the given data.
 In stochastic programming or machine learning, a natural approach is to use empirical optimization or sample average approximation (SAA), namely by replacing an unknown expectation with its empirical counterpart \citep{shapiro2021lectures}.
 While conceptually straightforward, such an approach cannot easily apply to more complex situations, such as constrained, contextual optimization where the decision is made conditional on features and guaranteeing feasibility is necessary.
 In these situations, or when parametric information is utilizable, an alternative model-based approach can be used to encode the underlying distribution via a parametric model.

 Two approaches have been widely considered in model-based optimization.
 The classic approach is \textit{estimate-then-optimize (ETO)}, which first estimates the model parameters from observed data using standard statistical tools such as maximum likelihood estimation (MLE), and then optimizes the objective function calibrated by these estimated parameters.
 Second is \textit{integrated-estimation-optimization (IEO)} that lumps the estimation and optimization processes together by solving a ``meta-optimization" to select the model parameter values that give rise to the best empirical objective performance, and then using these parameter values to drive the decision.
 Recent literature \citep{elmachtoub2022smart,wilder2019melding,donti2017task, elmachtoub2020decision,mandi2020smart,grigas2021integrated} suggests that IEO often results in better decisions than ETO when there is model misspecification, i.e., the model class does not contain the ground truth.
 This phenomenon is intuitive as the parameter selection process in IEO accounts for the downstream optimization, while in ETO the estimation and optimization are separated and hence could not achieve the combined meta-optimization objective.
 This outperformance of IEO has been a main driver of its growing literature.
+On the other hand, IEO is typically much harder to solve computationally than ETO due to its integrated objective, so many previous works propose approximation methods or heuristics to solve IEO \citep{kallus2022stochastic,grigas2021integrated,sadana2023survey,mandi2024decision}.
+This also raises the questions on what situations or problem configurations truly necessitate the use of IEO to offer significant gain over the cheaper ETO approach.